- The Fantastic Team

 AC is not cooling

 Your central AC system may be running but it just won’t blow any cold air.
 Or worse, it can be actually letting warm air in the rooms – the last thing you’d want when it’s sweltering hot outside.
 Another grave issue you may have is an overheated air conditioner.
 A more palatable scenario is if your AC system is working but it’s not cooling sufficiently your home.
-The reason behind these types of malfunctions could be more than one.
+Similar to a fridge that isn’t cooling, the reason behind these types of malfunctions could be more than one.

 If the vents are not open (or only a few are open), or the thermostat/AC remote control is not set accordingly, this will lead to your AC not being able to let cold air in at all or enough to cool your home properly.
 Note that another reason for the system not cooling sufficiently your property, despite seemingly working fine, could be that it’s just too small for the size of your home.
 If none of the above is the case, then you most probably have more serious maintenance-related or technical problems on your hand.